Turkey Roasting Guide + Turkey Printable

 - Baster | Depending on how you are roasting your turkey, you may want to occasionally baste it.

-Thanks for hanging out with me today, I hope you learned something — I sure did while researching this post!
+Thanks for hanging out with me today, I hope you learned something!
 Don’t forget to download the free turkey printable!

 What to Make with Turkey Leftovers